smithy-lang/smithy-python/designs/codegen/cli.md

 When invoked by Smithy, the CLI reads one JSON AST document from standard input.
 The document represents the model after projection transforms have been applied.
+Only Smithy 2.x JSON ASTs are supported; a document declaring another `smithy` version is rejected with an error that names the version.

 Smithy serializes only what a shape introduces, so shapes that use mixins arrive without their inherited members, traits, and properties, and traits added to